sitegeist/Sitegeist.PaperTiger/README.md

 # Sitegeist.PaperTiger
-## Editor defined forms for Neos CMS
+## Form builder for Neos CMS based on Neos.Fusion.Form

 This package allows editors to define simple forms and the submit action using nodes.
 Since the package is build on top of [Neos.Fusion.Form](https://github.com/neos/fusion-form) the whole this package is designed to be easily adjustable and extensible especially with custom rendering.